 When did you begin to do choreography yourself?

 After doing a lot of training and rehearsing and entering dance contests, it was only then that I started to become involved in choreographing.
-It was in 1994 that I choreographed my first piece, it was titled Hollaka Hollala
+It was in 1994 I was the assistant of the choreographer José Montalvo who created Hollaka Hollala

 , the piece Paradis